arijitdey22/arijitdey22.github.io/_pages/about.md

 ---

 <p>
-  I am a second-year Ph.D. student in the Department of Statistical Science at
+  I am a second-year Ph.D. student in the
-  <a href="https://stat.duke.edu" target="_blank">Duke University</a>, with a strong research focus on
+  <a href="https://stat.duke.edu" target="_blank">Department of Statistical Science</a> at Duke University, with a strong research focus on
   <strong>Bayesian statistics</strong>.
 Currently I am exploring topics on Bayesian Optimization with <a href = "https://sites.google.com/view/simonmak/home">Simon Mak</a> and Bayesian Clustering with <a href="https://scholars.duke.edu/person/Amy.Herring">Amy Herring</a>.
 </p>